Globe of death: Physics

-Where $r$ is the radius of the sphere.
+Where $r$ is the radius of the sphere, and $g$ is Earth's gravitational acceleration.

 Performance

 This 5-8 minute long spectacle can have quite a physical impact on the riders as 3.5–5.5gs are put on the surface of the globe.
 At the apex, many riders "grey-out", which is a transient loss of vision, not as severe as a total blackout.
 In addition to grey-outs, for many riders vertigo and nausea is a huge problem as the act is inducing to such symptoms.
 Because of this, physical fitness of the riders is extremely important.
 In addition to fitness keeping a healthy diet is just as important because the rider's body mass completely affects the entire act.
 Some riders will say that they try to concentrate on a particular point in order to "reverse" the effects of the g-forces.
 These experienced riders say the right way to counteract greying-out is to use peripheral vision, and to choose particularly the center of the globe towards the bottom.